What is Arthritis?

 Other types of arthritis include the following:

 This form of arthritis is an inflammatory condition that most commonly affects the spine (though other parts of the body can be affected, including the eyes, joints and tendons).
 It's also more common in men than women.
+To learn more about ankylosing spondylitis, its causes and treatements, why not read our article.

 Causing pain in the muscles, tendons and ligaments, fibromyalgia is more common in women than men too (according to Arthritis Research UK, up to one person in every 25 may be affected).